audeering/audmodel/docs/usage.rst

 Note, that resolving a model alias always requires access to the backend on which the model is stored.

-One can add more than one alias for a model
+We can add more than one alias for a model

 .. jupyter-execute::